 STAYING AT AL MAHA DESERT RESORT & SPA

-Thanks to solar panels, the swimming pool is maintained at an ideal temperature all day long, and do I really need to mention how comfortable the bed was ?
+Thanks to solar panels, the swimming pool is maintained at an ideal temperature all day long, and do I really need to mention how comfortable the bed was?

 DINING AT AL MAHA DESERT RESORT & SPA

-The breakfast menu is classic but tasty with a combination of a la carte choices (eggs, pancakes, etc …) and a small buffet (for bread, pastries, fresh fruits, dim sums etc…)
+The breakfast menu is classic but tasty with a combination of a la carte choices (eggs, pancakes, etc …) and a small buffet (for bread, pastries, fresh fruits, dim sums, etc…)

-For lunch we ordered in room, and enjoyed a fresh meal by the pool, surrounded by a few gazelles, looking quite interested in what was on our plate.
+For lunch we ordered in the room and enjoyed a fresh meal by the pool, surrounded by a few gazelles, looking quite interested in what was on our plate.
 Luckily they never come on the deck, mostly because it is too slippery for their hooves (trust me one gazelle tried and it was hilarious).
 So they just observe you with their sweet eyes from a safe distance.

-If you feel like a more exotic option, why not ordering the full Sri Lankan dinner (you need to order before 3pm though) !
+If you feel like a more exotic option, why not ordering the full Sri Lankan dinner (you need to order before 3 pm though)!